 Blinn’s Clinical Medical Assistant Program includes a curriculum designed and implemented based on nationally recognized training, assessment, and certification standards set forth by the National Healthcareer Association (NHA).

-A clinical medical assistant (CMA) is a medical support professional who performs clinical and administrative duties under the direction of a physician.
+Clinical medical assistants (CMAs) are medical support professionals who perform clinical and administrative duties under the direction of a physician.
 CMAs perform a variety of job duties, including maintaining patient medical records, scheduling appointments, administering medications, collecting and preparing laboratory specimens, and recording vital signs.

-To enroll in the Clinical Medical Assistant Program, students must first participate in a mandatory information session.
-To register for the Clinical Medical Assistant Program or to learn more, visit the Post Office Campus at 301 Post Office St. in Bryan, email firstname.lastname@example.org, or call 979-209-7205.
+To enroll in the Clinical Medical Assistant Program, students must first participate in a mandatory online healthcare information session.